Roseshadows/RPG-Maker-MV/README.md

 - （暂无）
 # :sparkles: Hello!
 - 👋 Welcome to @Roseshadows little house.
-- Sorry for my odd English grammers and expressions as I'm not an English speaker.
+- Sorry for my odd English grammers and expressions as I'm not a native English speaker.
 - 👀 I’m making efforts on creating my own game.
 The game engine is *RPG Maker MV*.
 - 🌱 I’m currently learning JavaScript to implement more interesting functions.
 And now I'm just a noob.
 - 💞️ All of my plugins are free to use commercially and non-commercially, as long as you give credit to me, Roseshadows.(As if someone would use them! lol)